Managing Default Contagion in Inhomogeneous Financial Networks: Simulation Study

 We want to verify above results by simulations.
 For this, we simulate a very large network consisting of $n=10^6$ banks and keeping the network topology constant we let $\delta$ vary between $-1$ and $1$ in steps of $10^{-3}$.
 For each simulated network, we then find that it becomes resilient for $\delta$ large enough.
 This becomes visible by a jump of the final fraction of defaulted banks at this particular $\delta$ as illustrated in Figure \ref{fig:SimulationDelta1000000} for a sample network.
-The jump shows that in the end it is only one bank whose default lets the whole system crash.

 Keeping track of the values of $\delta$ at which the final fraction drops near $p=1\%$ for $10^4$ simulated networks yields the distribution shown in Figure \ref{fig:DeltaDistribution_0.01_1000000}.
 It shows a peak at about \mbox{$\delta=0.076$} and hence supports our theoretical findings from above.
 Deviations from the theoretical value $\delta_{0.01}\approx 0.0839$ are small and can be explained by the finite (albeit very large) network size.